sonata-project/SonataPageBundle/Resources/doc/reference/installation.rst

     The command will generate domain objects in an ``Application`` namespace.
     So you can point entities' associations to a global and common namespace.
-    This will make Entities sharing very easier as your models are accessible through a global namespace.
+    This will make Entities sharing very easily as your models are accessible through a global namespace.
 For instance the page will be ``Application\Sonata\PageBundle\Entity\Page``.